RareByteStream/RareByteStream/README.md

 ## Pursuits/Goals ( Long Term ):
-* Deep grasp on the technical standards of EcmaScript, Python, Java, C++, Rust and C.
+* Deep grasp on the technical standards of EcmaScript, Python, Java, C++, and of course C.
 * GUI Development best practices across mature & flexible libraries & frameworks ( ( CSS with ES6+ in Electron, Browsers, Cordova, React ), QT, React Native, Android API, "maybe" GTK ), [ordered from most proficient to least].
 * Learning the scientific basis of algorithms behind GUI technologies we have today such as windowing systems and libraries that run on top of them. ( GTK, QT, Cairo, Pango etc. )
-* Technical standards of MongoDB, SQL and other DBMS.
+* Technical standards of MongoDB, SQL and other DBMS fo understanding efficient data modeling and storage.
 * Standards of HTTP Protocol across versions to have a strong grasp of world wide web.